soundpress/RulesOfNYC/docs/c26/index.rst

 *§ 6-07 Determination of Significant Effect – Notification.* ::

 (a) [Error.
 Reference to 43 RCNY § 6-05(a) should be to 43 RCNY § 6-05(b).]
-The lead agencies shall determine within 15 calendar days following notification of completion of the application pursuant to 43 RCNY § 6-05(a) of this chapter whether the proposed action may have a significant effect on the environment;
+The lead agencies shall determine within 15 calendar days following notification of completion of the application pursuant to 43 RCNY § 6-05(a) whether the proposed action may have a significant effect on the environment;

    (1) [Reference to 43 RCNY § 6-15(b) Type II list, deemed to be State Type II list of 6 NYCRR Part 617.13.
 See City Planning Rules 43 RCNY § 5-02(b)(2).]
-In making their determination, the lead agencies shall employ the Environmental Assessment Form, apply the criteria contained in 43 RCNY § 6-06 and consider the lists of actions contained in 43 RCNY § 6-15 of this chapter;
+In making their determination, the lead agencies shall employ the Environmental Assessment Form, apply the criteria contained in 43 RCNY § 6-06 and consider the lists of actions contained in 43 RCNY § 6-15;

    (2) The lead agencies may consult with, and shall receive the cooperation of any other agency before making their determination pursuant to this subdivision (a).

 (b) The lead agencies shall provide written notification to the applicant immediately upon determination of whether the action may or will not have a significant effect on the environment.
 Such determination shall be in one of the following forms:

    (1) Negative Declaration.
 [Reference to 43 RCNY § 6-15, Type II list, deemed to be State Type II list of 6 NYCRR Part 617.13.
 See Rules 43 RCNY §§ 5-02(b)(2).]
-If the lead agencies determine that the proposed action is not an exempt action or a Type II action pursuant to 43 RCNY §§ 6-04 and 6-15 of this chapter, respectively, and that the action will not have a significant effect on the environment, they shall issue a Negative Declaration which shall contain the following information:
+If the lead agencies determine that the proposed action is not an exempt action or a Type II action pursuant to 43 RCNY §§ 6-04 and 6-15, respectively, and that the action will not have a significant effect on the environment, they shall issue a Negative Declaration which shall contain the following information:

       (i) an action identifying number;